alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 This is never going to be a big part of your daily income unless you have a ton of money already, and if you already have a ton of money I don't know why you're reading this guide.
-I mention it because it is the floor for any investments made (where usually this means "rare items").
+I mention it because it's the floor for any money making method that doesn't convert into cash on hand.
+Such as...

 # The Stock Market